-TEA annual summaries of Lepidoptera encountered in Ontario began in 1969, more than 45 years ago.
+TEA annual summaries of Lepidoptera encountered in Ontario began in 1969, almost 50 years ago.

 Please contribute your data (old or new) to these summaries and to the atlas -- see this page for instructions.
 Both members and non-members are welcome to contribute.

-The most recent issue, for the 2013 season, includes 76 pages of records from more than 500 individuals throughout Ontario.
+The most recent issue, for the 2016 season, includes 110 pages of records from more than 500 individuals throughout Ontario.
 Each butterfly species is given an individual narrative account of its prevalence, distribution, flight periods, and any change from previous years.
 Full colour is used for the front and back cover and 9 inside pages.
 Coverage of moths varies from year to year depending on the availability of volunteers.
 The 2016 Summary included an article on the discovery of new populations of the bog elfin.
 The 2017 Summary included articles on the taxonomy of azures and tiger swallowtails.

-Records from 1969 to the present are used in constructing the TEA's Ontario Online Butterfly Atlas.
+Records from 1969 to the present are used in constructing the TEA's Ontario Butterfly Atlas.